Parikshit9112/Bank-management-system/README.md

 ## Contributing
 Contributions are welcome!
 If you find any bugs or want to add new features, please create a pull request.
 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments
 Libraries : MySQL JDBC Driver